Montreal, We're Taking This Offline — I'm Now a Circle Community Lead

 Each city has a Lead Community Partner who serves as the local point person — organizing events, running the forum group, and keeping the community connected between meetups.
 That's me for Montreal.

 The idea is simple: the Circle forum is great, but some things just don't translate through a screen.
 You can't grab coffee with a forum thread.
-(Believe me, I've tried.
-It's cold and it doesn't respond.)
 Local communities are the bridge between the digital space and actual, face-to-face connection.

 What a lineup!
 Genuinely honoured and excited to bring Circle to life here in MTL. 🥹